TINNs: Time-Induced Neural Networks for Solving Time-Dependent PDEs: Numerical Results

 \subsection{Ablation Study}

 We further evaluate TINNs with Adam to decouple architectural gains from optimizer choice.
 While LM is most practical for small architectures, larger TINNs can be trained with Adam.

 In \Cref{tab: adam ablation}, we train larger TINNs with Adam and compare against PirateNet under matched engineering choices.
 TINNs remain competitive on Burgers, Allen--Cahn, and Klein--Gordon, indicating that the gains stem from the time-induced parameterization and are not specific to LM.
+It also demonstrates that TINN with larger models can be trained for more complex PDEs.

 Next, we conduct an LM-based ablation study over compact architecture choices; results are summarized in \Cref{tab: LM ablation}.
 We include a baseline, \emph{subMLP}, which shares the same spatial backbone as TINNs but treats time $t$ as an additional input, yielding a standard space--time MLP.
 Since TINNs provide greater representational flexibility than subMLP, we expect improved performance under the same optimizer (see \Cref{Mechanism of TINNs}).
+In \Cref{tab: LM ablation}, \emph{MLP} denotes a standard fully connected network, while \emph{PirateNet} refers to a compact PirateNet architecture with a comparable number of parameters.